secretGeek/documentation/en/getting-started/solution-layout.md

 Register your platform specific concrete implementation of your services ie. `iPhoneNetworkConnectivityService : INetworkConnectiviyService`.
 You can use your favorite IOC library for this.

-*Please note that the Android namespace is reserved by Google for Android internals and must not be used.
+*Please note that the .Android namespace is reserved by Google for Android internals and must not be used.
 This is a Google limitation.
 Failure to obey this will result in heaps of pain.*

 # Target Platform Tests